rschmied/topogen/README.md

 of all topology router loopbacks.
 All topology routers are also using this DNS server (assuming they have connectivity to it).

+> [!NOTE]
+>
-> **Note:** Since the Alpine node does not include dnsmasq by default, it will pull in and install this package from the Internet.
-Therefore it is required to have Internet connectivity for this to work!
+> Since the Alpine node does not include dnsmasq by default, it
+> will pull in and install this package from the Internet.
+Therefore it
+> is required to have Internet connectivity for this to work!
+Once the

-Once the network has been created and full connectivity is established, it should be possible to SSH/Telnet to all nodes using their node names.
+> network has been created and full connectivity is established, it
+> should be possible to SSH/Telnet to all nodes using their node names.

-The below shows logging into the Jumphost (at 192.168.255.100) via the controller (at 192.168.122.245) and then onward to router `r1` using its name.
+> The below shows logging into the Jumphost (at 192.168.255.100) via
+> the controller (at 192.168.122.245) and then onward to router `r1`
+> using its name.

 ```plain
 rschmied@delle:~/Projects/topogen$ ssh -tp1122 sysuser@192.168.122.245 ssh cisco@192.168.255.100